sudara/melatonin_audio_sparklines/README.md

 I'm a big [Edward Tufte](https://www.edwardtufte.com/tufte/) fan and one of the things he champions is "data-intense, design-simple, word-sized graphics" which he gave the name "[sparkline](https://en.wikipedia.org/wiki/Sparkline)."

-They look like this:

-The idea is that "at a glance" you can tell some general characteristics about the data series.
-Note that individual data points are not relevant, the point is to visualize the trend.
+At a glance, you can tell some general characteristics about the data series.
+Individual data points are not relevant, the trend is!

 I figured it might be possible to make an sparkline graph with unicode and saw that not only does unicode have [block elements](https://en.wikipedia.org/wiki/Block_Elements) but there are [already people doing sparkline bar graphs](https://rosettacode.org/wiki/Sparkline_in_unicode).

 However, the block elements are vertically bottom aligned instead of center aligned, meaning they don't really parse easily as a waveform.

 ## Audio Sparklines